Grails-Plugin-Consortium/grails-cxf-client/README.md

-                username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor securityInterceptor = [text name of custom bean to use] //optional - defaults to wss4j interceptor wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script namespace = [package name to use for generated classes] //optional - uses packages from wsdl if not provided client = [true or false] //optional - used to tell wsdl2java to output sample clients, usually not needed - defaults to false
+                username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor securityInterceptor = [text name of custom bean to use] //optional - defaults to wss4j interceptor inInterceptors = [list of cxf in interceptors to add to the request] //optional - defaults to [] outInterceptors = [list of cxf out interceptors to add to the request] //optional - defaults to [] outFaultInterceptors = [list of cxf out fault interceptors to add to the request] //optional - defaults to [] enableDefaultLoggingInterceptors = [turn on or off default in/out logging] //optional - defaults to true wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script namespace = [package name to use for generated classes] //optional - uses packages from wsdl if not provided client = [true or false] //optional - used to tell wsdl2java to output sample clients, usually not needed - defaults to false